richardwijaya04/Big-data-analytics-finpro/README.md

-# 📊 **Analisis dan Forecasting Penjualan CV Afan Jaya Jember Indo**
+# 📊 **Sales Analysis and Forecasting for CV Afan Jaya Jember Indo**

-## 📝 **Deskripsi Proyek**
+## 📝 **Project Description**

-Proyek ini dilakukan untuk menganalisis data penjualan CV Afan Jaya Jember Indo selama 9 hari.
-Kami menggunakan berbagai metode analisis data untuk mendapatkan wawasan dari data penjualan yang ada dan membuat prediksi penjualan 7 hari ke depan.
-Selain itu, kami menerapkan **Linear Regression** untuk memprediksi **Top 10 Produk Terlaris** yang diproyeksikan akan terjual dalam 7 hari mendatang.
+This project aims to analyze the sales data of CV Afan Jaya Jember Indo over a 9-day period.
+We employed various data analysis methods to derive insights from the existing sales data and forecast sales for the next 7 days.
+Additionally, we utilized **Linear Regression** to predict the **Top 10 Best-Selling Products** expected to be sold in the upcoming 7-day period.

-## 👥 **Anggota Kelompok**
+## 👥 **Team Members**

 - **Ananta Mahardika Rachmat** - 2602180821
 - **Richard Wijaya Harianto** - 2602154930

-## 📌 **Tujuan Proyek**
+## 📌 **Project Objectives**

-1. Menganalisis data penjualan selama 9 hari.
+1. Conduct an in-depth analysis of sales data spanning 9 days.
-2. Membuat prediksi penjualan selama 7 hari ke depan menggunakan **Prophet** dari Facebook.
+2. Forecast sales for the upcoming 7 days using **Prophet** library.
-3. Memprediksi **Top 10 Produk Terlaris** untuk 7 hari ke depan menggunakan **Linear Regression**.
+3. Predict the **Top 10 Best-Selling Products** for the next 7 days using **Linear Regression**.
 4. Menyajikan hasil analisis dan prediksi melalui visualisasi yang menarik dan informatif.

+## 🛠️ **Technologies Utilized**
+Python: The primary programming language for data analysis.
+Pandas: For data manipulation and analysis.
+Prophet: A library designed for time series forecasting.
+Scikit-learn: For implementing the Linear Regression model.
+Matplotlib & Seaborn: For creating insightful and visually appealing data visualizations.